NETWAYS/foreman-training/configmanagement/04_ansible.md

 Ansible roles and collections can be downloaded from Ansible Galaxy using the CLI or a Remote Execution Job.

 * Import roles and assign them
-* Play roles using the webinterface
+* Play roles using the web interface

 Optional:

 * Import variables and overwrite values to adjust the ntp configuration

 ~~~ENDSECTION~~~